How to apply Z Wrap

 How to remove Z Wrap

-Thoroughly wash the the wrapped tattoo and surrounding skin using Z Wash premium tattoo cleanser so that the area is clean prior to removal.
-This will also help to loosen the bandage film dressing.
+Thoroughly wash the the wrapped tattoo and surrounding skin using Z Wash premium tattoo cleanser or a natural soap so that the area is clean prior to removal.
+This will also help to loosen the adhesion.

 Use only as directed and do not apply to infected skin.
 Do not use if you have allergies to adhesives.
 For further information or assistance, contact firstname.lastname@example.org